Reasonable suspicion definition

 Reasonable suspicion means an articulated belief based on particularized information and observations and reasonable inferences from such particularized information and observations which would suggest that a member may be in violation of this policy.

-Reasonable suspicion is defined as drug and/or alcohol testing based upon a belief that an employee is using or is under the influence of drugs and/or alcohol in the workplace, drawn from specific objective and articulable facts and reasonable inferences drawn from those facts in light of experience, and may be based upon, among other things:
+Reasonable suspicion means drug testing based on a belief that an employee is using or has used drugs in violation of the employer’s policy drawn from specific objective and articulable facts and reasonable inferences drawn from those facts in light of experience.
+Among other things, such facts and inferences may be based upon:

 Reasonable suspicion means that the Student’s faculty member, clinical instructor, preceptor, supervisor, or his/her designee (collectively, “Faculty Member”) believes that the behavior, speech, body odor, or appearance of the Student is indicative of the use of alcohol or Drugs, as described in detail in this Policy.